 Nebraska Cornhuskers Harvesting the Best Tourney Resume No one is Talking About

 Even as Nebraska knocked off top 10 ranked Michigan State in dramatic fashion in a January 2nd home game, the oddsmakers kept disrespecting the Huskers.
 Nebraska stood as a 20-1 long-shot to make a Final Four on FanDuel, despite having one of America’s best (and still undefeated) records.
-Joe Lunardi’s December 30th bracketology had them as a 4 seed in the West Region, but Monday’s AP Top 25 voting might have them as the 4th best ranked team in the nation.

 It’s hard to believe that head coach Fred Hoiberg is already in his seventh season as head man at Nebraska, after his “mayoral” status at the Hilton Coliseum with Iowa State.
 However, his family legacy is continuing in Lincoln this season in legendary fashion.
-He is coaching his son to a prestine record, overseeing a program that his grandfather coached for 9 seasons starting in the 1950s.
+He is coaching his son to an undefeated start of the season (well into 2026) overseeing a program that his grandfather coached for 9 seasons starting in the 1950s.
 This team is loaded with storylines that any TV producer at CBS Sports would salivate over during March Madness.
 It could be time that you put a shekel on the huskers.

 Arizona and Iowa are also two teams whose odds I am watching closely.
-Listed below is a simple chart comparing NCAAB Futures on two major Sportsbooks.
+Listed below is a simple chart comparing NCAAB Futures on two major Sportsbooks in December of 2025.

 College basketball future tickets for an underdog team to win the national championship in 2026 could make for a perfect stocking stuffer for 2025.
 Here are a few tickets I’d love to see under my Christmas tree.